 I work slowly and deliberately building up the fragrant layers of warm sticky wax using a blowtorch to fuse each layer.

-I incorporate collage materials in the hot, gooey wax – sometimes visible, other times not.
-A blowtorch fuses each layer, creating a rich texture.
+I incorporate collage materials in the wax – sometimes visible, other times not.